 The dogs are extremely loving, almost to a fault.
 They will gladly accept pets from anyone and they actively seek attention.
 While that makes them great lap and family dogs, it also means they do not do a good job of guarding your house.

 Shih tzu puppies tend to be excited and energetic.
 They love to play and you will often find them running around the house.
 However, the breed does tend to slow down a bit as they age.

 In both states, the affectionate canines love to cuddle and spend time with their owners.
 They are quite intelligent and need constant affection.

 2. How to Care for a Shih Tzu

 Shih Tzus need protein.
 The small dogs love to consume all forms of the nutrient, including dairy products, raw eggs, fish, chicken, and organ meat.
 The best Shih Tzu foods come with extremely high protein content backed with all sorts of essential nutrients.

-You can feed your pup high quality kibble, as listed in this article, or you can provide them with wet food.
+You can feed your pup high quality kibble or you can provide them with wet food.
 The nutrient content is the only thing that matters.

 In terms of amount, you should free-feed your Shih Tzu until they reach three months of age to prevent early onset hypoglycemia.
 From there, give them three smalls a day for the next nine months.
 A full grown Shi Tzu should then eat two meals a day.

 As you might imagine, grooming a Shih Tzu is not an easy task.
 The first thing you may notice when asking “what does a Shih Tzu look like?”, is their fluffy coat.